JunyiLi0/IGDKEY-website/README.md

 # IGDKEY Portfolio with AI Chat

 A 3D portfolio website with an integrated AI chat feature.
-The project consists of a React frontend deployed on GitHub Pages and a Node.js backend API deployed on Vercel.
+The project consists of a React frontend deployed on a custom domain (https://igdkey.com) and a Node.js backend API deployed on Vercel.

 ## 🏗️ Project Structure